CanonChen/IMC/README.md

-# IMC
+# INTRA-MODAL CONSTERAINT LOSS FOR IMAGE-TEXT RETRIEVAL
 ---
-### INTRA-MODAL CONSTERAINT LOSS FOR IMAGE-TEXT RETRIEVAL
-This is code for IMC work.
+### This is code for IMC work.
 ---
 ## Requirements and Installation